What are Vascularized Bone Grafts?

 Vascularized Bone Graft as a Treatment Option

-In treatments requiring management of bony defects, autologous bone grafts can be used as the mechanical structure for reconstruction to restore aesthetics and function.
+In treatments requiring management of bony defects, autologous bone grafts can be used as the mechanical structure for reconstruction to try and improve overall aesthetics and function.
 Deciding whether to vascularize a graft in long-bone or large-joint reconstruction requires lengthy consideration of the benefits and the risks.

 The advantages of the vascularized bone graft over the nonvascularized bone graft relate to the provision of nutrients to the deep structures of the graft.
-Vascularized bone grafts are used to minimize graft resorption and subsequent mechanical failure with respects to preventing infection.
+Vascularized bone grafts are used to minimize graft resorption and subsequent mechanical failure with respects to reducing the risk of infection.